PHP Extensions¶

 Another way to install a PECL extension is by using PECL, which is supplied by PEAR.

-Install PEAR/PECL by running one of the following inside of a terminal:
+Install PEAR/PECL by running one of the following inside a terminal:

-Install/Set up the necessary PECL extension by running the following commands inside of a terminal:
+Install the necessary PECL extension by running the following command inside a terminal:

 Once completed, please skip ahead to the Configure section.